Watching and sharing video content is one of the most common uses of the web,

 Easy enough right?
 Test it out by clicking the play button in your browser.
 It should play and pause the video appropriately.

 This actually sets the tone for the rest of the tutorial.
-We’ll usually select one of the video controls, create a function that implements a specific functionality, then hook it up to the control via an event listener.
+We’ll usually select one of the video controls, create a function that implements a specific functionality, then hook it up via an event listener.

-We already have both the play and pause icons in the SVG, but only displaying one at a time by hiding the other one (notice the
+We have both the play and pause icons in the

 Next, create the function to update the play button under

-And finally, add the event listeners at the bottom:
+And finally, add the following event listeners at the bottom:

 hidden class on each button.
 Since we have the